natanfudge/Crashy/Workplan.md

 # Workplan:
-- [ ] Set up the server as a subdomain for testing
-- [ ] Set up SSL
-- [ ] Test discord shows links properly
 - [ ] Try and see if crash report contents can be searched via google
   - [ ] If not - make it so!
 - [ ] Migrate NEC to new api